rddl-network/rddl-tropic01-esp32/README.md

 ### Memory, Config, and Counters (Quick Tour)

 * **Read config (R/I):** Request `[CMD, addr_le16]` → `0xC3 …data…`
 * **Memory read/write/erase:** Usual pattern with slot addresses and short padding bytes.
-The working Python reference shows the exact payload layouts.
+The working reference shows the exact payload layouts.
 * **Monotonic counters:** Initialize, update (decrement), get.
 Indices are limited, so bounds-check against constants.

 These are handy for device personalization, anti-rollback, and secure storage adjuncts—once you have the encrypted tunnel in place.